 The canyon crossing much of the panorama and disappearing into the

-horizon in the second frame is the canyon of the Santa Fe River.
+horizon at left is the canyon of the Santa Fe River.
+The hills to

 Peak, which dominates the western escarpment of the Cerros

 del Rio along the La Bajada Fault.
 The La Bajada Fault is a

 southern extension of the Pajarito Fault.

 The flat mesa extending north (right) from the Santa Fe River canyon is Tsinat Mesa, underlain by Cerros del Rio basalt flows.

 South of the Santa Fe River canyon is Mesa de Juanita.
 Though geographically detached from the Cerros del Rio, it is underlain by Cerros del Rio basalt.
 It is bounded by escarpments to the west and south, but to the east the basalt is buried under alluvial fans of the Cerillos Hills.